 Also on the chopping block during my last trip to Europe?
 A pink cardigan (6 years old) which had been stretched out and had some mysterious micro-holes.
 There was also a purple tank top that had shrunk in the wash and required a camisole underneath for decency.
 The camisole went too -it had a pasta sauce stain that was only obscured by the purple tank top!
 Put it all together and I had a not-horrible ensemble, if only for 24 hours.

-If you have something that's a little bit too loose or just a tiny bit too tight, or something that rides up or bunches up, or always wrinkles, or always needs a second layer, or looks good at a distance, or has a few impossible stains, put it in your throw away packing pile.
-Throw away packing is also great for people who have a "one in, one out" philosophy to buying new clothing.
+If you have something that's a little bit too loose or just a tiny bit too tight, or something that rides up or bunches up, or always wrinkles, or always needs a second layer, or only looks good at a distance, or has a few impossible stains, put it in your throw away packing pile.
+Throw away packing is great for minimalist travelers and all people who have a "one in, one out" philosophy to buying new clothing.
 Toss the old item in your bag, wear it one last time, and throw it away.
 (If your clothing is still recyclable, send it to the airport or hotel lost & found, where it will eventually find its way to charity.
 Throw away packing doesn't actually mean everything goes in the garbage - it's just parting ways with you!)

 I'm completely obsessed with packing - maybe a little too obsessed - but I think throw away packing is something everyone can all get behind.
 It's easy, it's free, and it's fun.
 What's not to love?